jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

   oc  apply -f https://raw.githubusercontent.com/tektoncd/catalog/main/task/maven/0.2/maven.yaml
   ```

-  There is an alternative is to define the image to use for a step of the task.
+  There is an alternative: define the image to use for a step of the task.
 [A pipeline with maven image]().

 The **source** is a sub-path, under which Tekton cloned the application sources.